shawashish/BigDataSolutions/PythonAssignment.md

 print(string[::-1])

 Q31.
 How can you delete entire string at once?
+A31.
+You can delete the entire string using replace method with the new string as space ('').

 Q32.
 What is escape sequence?
+A32.
+An escape sequence is a sequence of characters that, when used inside a character or string, does not represent itself but is converted into another character or series of characters.

 Q33.
 How can you print the below string?
 ```
 'iNeuron's Big Data Course'
 ```
+A33.
+print("iNeuron's Big Data Course")

 Q34.
 What is a list in Python?
+A34.
+Lists are used to store multiple items in a single variable.
+Lists are one of 4 built-in data types in Python used to store collections of data, the other 3 are Tuple, Set, and Dictionary, all with different qualities and usage.

 Q35.
 How can you create a list in Python?
+A35.
+my_list = [1,2,6,8,9]

 Q36.
 How can we access the elements in a list?
+A36.
+List elements can be accessed using indexes. my_list[0] would be able to access the first element of the list.

 Q37.
 Write a code to access the word "iNeuron" from the given list.
 ```
 lst = [1,2,3,"Hi",[45,54, "iNeuron"], "Big Data"]
 ```
+A37.
+my_list = [1,2,3,"Hi",[45,54, "iNeuron"], "Big Data"]
+print(my_list[4][2])

 Q38.
 Take a list as an input from the user and find the length of the list.
+A38.
+# Find Lenth of the list
+my_list = [1,2,6,8,9]
+print(len(my_list))

 Q39.
 Add the word "Big" in the 3rd index of the given list.
 ```
 lst = ["Welcome", "to", "Data", "course"]
 ```
+A39.
+# Add elements to the list
+my_list = ["Welcome", "to", "Data", "course"]
+my_list.insert(2,"Big")
+print(my_list)

 Q40.
 What is a tuple?
 How is it different from list?

 Q41.
 How can you create a tuple in Python?